JonLatane/jonline/docs/protocol.md

 be `jonline.io`.
 The client can trust `jonline.io/backend_host` to always point to the correct backend host for `jonline.io`.

 This negotiation enables support for external CDNs as frontends.
-See https://jonline.io/about for more information about external CDN setup.
+See https://jonline.io/about?section=cdn for more information about external CDN setup.
 Developers may wish to review the [React/Tamagui](https://github.com/JonLatane/jonline/blob/main/frontends/tamagui/packages/app/store/clients.ts) and [Flutter](https://github.com/JonLatane/jonline/blob/main/frontends/flutter/lib/models/jonline_clients.dart) client implementations of this negotiation.

+In the works to be released soon, Jonline will also support a &#34;fully behind CDN&#34; mode, where gRPC is served over port 443 and HTTP over port
+80, with no HTTPS web page/media serving (other than the HTTPS that naturally underpins gRPC-Web).
+This is designed to use Cloudflare&#39;s gRPC proxy support.
+With this, both web and gRPC resources can live behind a CDN.

 #### gRPC API